Murmansk Governor sits down with a suspected war criminal

 In his meeting with Governor Chibis, Pelipay admitted that his forces have suffered major losses.
 He thanked the Governor for supplying military equipment and drones to his units.

-"Without your support it would have been very hard to solve the mission," he said.
+"Without your support it would have been very hard to carry our our mission," he said.

 "You know what the island zone looks like.
-It is not always easy to bring ammunition and foodstuff to the units in the area.
-Especially after the enemy started to mine also the streams, we had very big losses and long tried to figure out how to clear mines from the place.
-Thanks to the additional drones that were supplied to us, we found a way to adjust and clear mines from the streams and started to bring out the wounded," Pelipay said.
+It is not always easy to bring ammunition and food to the units in the area, especially after the enemy started to mine also the streams.
+We suffered heavy losses and tried to figure out for a long time how to clear mines from the place.
+Thanks to the additional drones that were supplied to us, we found a way to adapt and clear mines from the streams and were able to start to bring out the wounded," Pelipay said.

-The project Evocation accuses the military man of having exerted physical and psychological violence and abuse against conscript soldiers when he serves as deputy commander in Pechenga.
+The Evocation project accuses the military man of having exerted physical and psychological violence and abuse against conscript soldiers in his role as deputy commander in Pechenga.

-In Ukraine, he has reportedly also ignored casualties among his own troops.
+According to reports, he has also ignored casualties among his own troops in Ukraine.

 Pelipay, who has family roots in Ukraine, has reportedly also conducted war crimes in Syria.

-In August 2016, as chief of staff of the 200th Motorized Rifle Brigade, he received the medal “For Merit in Strengthening Combat Cooperation” from Syrian Defence Minister Fahed Jassem al-Frej, the evocation.info informs.
+In August 2016, as Chief of Staff of the 200th Motorized Rifle Brigade, he received the “For Merit in Strengthening Combat Cooperation” medal from Syrian Defence Minister Fahed Jassem al-Frej, the evocation.info reports.

 When commanding the brigade in Ukraine, his troops were reportedly involved in serious war crimes.
 The soldiers raped and killed innocent civilians, violating all international norms of law, evocation.info claims.